mihirchronicles/mihirchronicles.github.io/content/bookshelf/finite-infinite-games.md

 - **Society & Culture**
     - Society they understand as the sum of those relations that are under some form of public constraint, culture as whatever we do with each other by undirected choice.
 If society is all that a people feels it must do, culture is the realm of the variable, free, not necessarily universal, of all that cannot lay claim to compulsive authority.
     - Society and culture are therefore not true opponents of each other.
 Rather society is a species of culture that persists in contradicting itself, a freely organized attempt to conceal the freedom of the organizers and the organized, an attempt to forget that we have willfully forgotten our decision to enter this or that contest and to continue in it.
     - Schools are a species of finite play to the degree that they bestow ranked awards on those who win degrees from them.
-Those awards in turn qualify graduates for competition in still higher games—certain prestigious colleges, for example, and then certain professional schools beyond that, with a continuing sequence of higher games in each of the professions, and so forth.
+Those awards in turn qualify graduates for competition in still higher games-certain prestigious colleges, for example, and then certain professional schools beyond that, with a continuing sequence of higher games in each of the professions, and so forth.
 It is not uncommon for families to think of themselves as a competitive unit in a broader finite game for which they are training their members in the struggle for societally visible titles.
     - The power of citizens in a society is determined by their ranking in games that have been played.
 A society preserves its memory of past winners.
 Its record-keeping functions are crucial to societal order.
     - Culture is an infinite game.
 Culture has no boundaries.
-Anyone can be a participant in a culture—anywhere and at any time.
+Anyone can be a participant in a culture-anywhere and at any time.
     - Because culture as such can have no temporal limits, a culture understands its past not as destiny, but as history, that is, as a narrative that has begun but points always toward the endlessly open.
     - For example, it is one thing for persons to choose to be Americans, quite another for persons to choose to be America.
 Societal thinking easily permits the former, never the latter.
 - **Art**